mharty3/mharty3.github.io/_til/vs_code/vertical-rulers-for-git-commit-messages.md

 ---
-Set vertical rulers for git commit messages in vs code
+title: 'Set vertical rulers for git commit messages in vs code (vs_code)'
 ---
-# Set vertical rulers for git commit messages in vs code (vs_code)
 Git commit messages follow a style where the first line should be less than 50 characters and the rest of the lines should be less then 72 characters.
 You can add a setting to the vscode `settings.json` file to set vertical rulers when writing commit messages.

 Add this to the settings.json file.